 Ao Nang has no shopping malls or supermarkets, but there are plenty of convenience stores and souvenir shops.
 The vast majority of shops are lined nicely along the beachfront road.
 There are also a few side roads that branch off into the cluster of crowded shops found elsewhere in Asia.
 The regular tourist fare (e.g. postcards, magnets, trinkets, etc.) are plentiful as are clothes, shoes, and pretty much anything else you’ll find elsewhere in Thailand.

 There is a wide range of accommodation available from cheap guesthouses to luxury resorts.
-Here are a few recommended resorts:
+Here are a few recommended resorts for you to consider when staying in the area: